donnekgit/gaidhlig/README.md

-##Proof-of-concept Gàidhlig NLP tools.##
+##Gàidhlig autoglosser.##

 ###Introduction###

+The autoglosser was originally developed for [Welsh](http://bangortalk.org.uk), so that bilingual conversational running text could be POS-tagged.
 These tools were developed as a test of whether the autoglosser could be adapted for another Celtic language, and also created some baby resources for testing.

 The test worked pretty well, but I ran into the bugbear of all minority language work -- hardly any resources are available under a free license! -- and life's too short to keep reinventing the wheel ...

 Anyway, this is a basic howto for running the autoglosser for Gàidhlig.
 Contact me if you have problems.

+The web interface and more information on the other resources is at [http://kevindonnelly.org.uk/gaidhlig](the main site).

 ###Required software###